 A Dog Jumping On You Or Your Guests is Disrespectful

-This is common, even more so with puppies and smaller breed dogs.
-Often this behavior is dismissed as cute and harmless due to the dog’s size or cute factor, it should not be dismissed in any case.
-This type of dog jumping or any variation of it should be stopped immediately before it becomes harmful.
+This is one of the most common behavioral issues dogs develop, especially with puppies and smaller breed dogs.
+Often this behavior is dismissed as cute and harmless due to the dog’s size or “cute factor”, but it should not be dismissed in any case.
+Jumping should be discouraged from the first day that you bring home a new puppy or dog.
 It’s only a matter of time before someone gets knocked over and an injury occurs.

 Does your dog?…